F♯ Major

 What are the inversions of F♯ major?

-The F♯ major chord has two inversions, the 1st inversion and the 2nd inversion.
+The F♯ major chord has two inversions, the first inversion and the second inversion.
 Each of these inversions features the same notes as the root position chord, but in a different order.

-How to play the 1st inversion of F♯ major
+How to play the first inversion of F♯ major

-If you place the A♯ as the lowest note in the chord, you can play the 1st inversion of F♯ major.
+If you place A♯ as the lowest note in the chord, you can play the first inversion of F♯ major.
 Use the following fingers with your right hand to play the chord:

 F♯ - Fifth finger (5)